difcul/aw/3_accessing_and_extracting_data/README.md

 ```

 You can now replace the _sed_ and _grep_ commands of previous modules by using XPath queries.

+## Additional Exercise for Evaluation

+To be announced.

+# Part 2 - Submission data to be announced

 ## Abstracts and Annotation